Cuboids demagnetization#

 import plotly.express as px

-from magpylib_material_response.data import get_dataset
+from magpylib_material_response import get_dataset

 from magpylib_material_response.demag import apply_demag